-It is recommended that you test the pH in your aquarium at least once every 4-6 weeks.
-You may need to test in a newer tank more often until you find the natural baseline.
+You should test the pH in your aquarium at least once every 4-6 weeks, and you may need to test in a newer tank more often until you find the natural baseline.

 pH levels are generally a result of environmental impacts, so variations will usually be consistent.
-If your fish tank’s pH is swinging wildly up or down, this is unusual, and you need to identify the cause.
+If your fish tank’s pH swings wildly up or down, this is unusual, and you need to identify the cause.